hibernating-rhinos/RavenFS/Docs/markdown/intro/files-in-ravenfs.markdown

 * stored pages are unique
 * file content is an ordered list of page references
 * each page might be a part of multiple files
-* pages are imutable, once they are written to storage, they cannot be modified (but they can be removed if no file is referencing this page)
+* pages are immutable, once they are written to storage, they cannot be modified (but they can be removed if no file is referencing this page)
 * taken disk space is reduced by reusing pages if files share the same information